-Kenny Edgerton joined MATRIX in 2012 as President of MATRIX Telecom Services.
+Kenny Edgerton is Chief Operating Officer at MATRIX.
 Kenny retired from AT&T after 30 years of outstanding service and increasing levels of management responsibility.
 Most recently, he served as Executive Director of Network Planning and Engineering.
 Previously, he also worked as Executive Director of Network Operations, Vice President and COO of Bellsouth.net, Assistant Vice President of Bellsouth Business Systems and other positions across BellSouth and AT&T.

 Telecom Trends Will Reshape Staffing Needs For 2016